 See Related: What are Social Returns on Investment?

 Can Build Deep Customer Loyalty

 “Yes, but what’s in it for us?” companies inevitably ask themselves when they consider corporate social responsibility importance.
 The truth that modern consumers don’t want to buy services and products from faceless companies that they cannot relate to is plain to anyone who uses the internet.

 The fact that consumers are quite willing to boycott companies who have retained unethical practices is equally clear — and those same ethnically conscious citizens who choose to boycott a business will then put pressure on a company to mend its ways while vocally discouraging others from working with such companies.

 In the 21st century, consumers want more than the cheapest deal, the highest quality, or the best service.
 They want to do business with companies that support important values, and they want to feel good about their choice once they have checked out and made their payment.

 When a company shares its personal values and takes practical steps that show they are quite willing to put its money where its mouth is, customers will be willing to pay more to get its product or service.

 They’ll spread the word that your business is an ethical one and recommend you to their friends and their networks on social media.

 See Related: How to Invest in Electric Car Charging Stations

 On a related note, this same principle applies to investors as well.
-Modern socially and environmentally conscious investors are still looking to make a handsome profit — but they want to do it in a way that advances their goals, and that’s another reason why corporate social responsibility is important.
+Modern socially and environmentally conscious investors are still looking to make a handsome profit — but they want to do it in a way that advances their goals.

 See Related: Examples of Collective Income Model